 Students are expected to follow general College rules.
-Violations of College rules, including violations of the American Nurses' Association Code for Nurses or the American Registry of Radiologic Technologists Principles of Professional Conduct (see detailed descriptions) will be handled administratively and may result in disciplinary action such as probation, suspension, and/or dismissal.
+Violations of College rules, including violations of the American Nurses' Association Code of Ethics (2008) or the American Registry of Radiologic Technologists Principles of Professional Conduct (2009) will be handled administratively and may result in disciplinary action such as probation, suspension, and/or dismissal.